Nevada Security Deposit Laws

 In Nevada, if a landlord decides to sell or transfer the ownership of their rental property, they legally must do one of the following:

-- Return the security deposits to the tenants, minus any deductions.
+• Return the security deposits to the tenant, minus any deductions.

 Bottom Line

-For landlords who own a rental property in Nevada, it can be hard to stay up to date on all of the changing rental laws, including security deposit laws.
-If you’re having trouble navigate Nevada law, get in touch with the best property management company in the area, B&R Property Management.
+For landlords who own a rental property in Nevada, it can be hard to stay up to date on all of the changing rental and security deposit laws.
+If you’re a landlord having trouble navigate Nevada law, get in touch with the best property management company in the area, B&R Property Management.

 Disclaimer: this article should not be used in place of legal advice from a licensed attorney in your state.
 Laws frequently change, and this post may not be updated at the time of you reading it.
 Please contact us for any questions that you may have on this subject or any other aspect of your property management needs.